Ren0k/Project-Atmospheric-Drag/README.md

 **IMPORTANT**
 Depending on the values you select, a profile might become an excessively large file with file sizes up to 20-30 Mb.
 If you create a profile for a very wide range of mach numbers, be gentle on the dT value you select.
+Also be sensible for the range you select.
+Are you really going beyond mach 10 in atmospheric flight?

 - Mach Start
 At what mach number should the profile start.
 This indicates the lowest mach number at which you can use this profile.